makrai/notes/lin20-sentiment-survey.md

 * Liu [20] defines an emotional expression as a 4-tuple: of (Holder, Target, Polarity, Time)
   * Target refers to the object to be evaluated, Polarity stands for expressed
 * four kinds of methods for sentiment analysis.
 The first kind is
   * sentiment lexicon.
 The rules can be artificially formulated according to specific needs.
 The kinds of methods are very dependent on the
   * machine learning method: dig out the word features, and then chooses
     * In this paper, we focus on machine learning-based methods for sentiment
   * deep learning methods, i.e., using different neural network models to map a
-  * transfer learning method.
+  * transfer learning method
 * surveys on sentiment analysis, ours in this paper is different from them.
 For
   * Sasikala and Sukumaran [2019] surveyed machine learning-based methods for
   * Nazir+ [2020] conduct a survey of aspect-based sentiment analysis, and
   * Yadav+ [47] survey deep learning based sentiment analysis.
 However, their

-# 2 linear classifiers based methods.
+# 2 linear classifiers based methods

-# 3 probabilistic classifiers based methods.
+# 3 probabilistic classifiers based methods

-# 4 other methods based on machine learning.
+# 4 other methods based on machine learning

 # 5 challenges of machine learning-based methods